-I studied sociology in college, which on the surface may not seem very relevant to consulting.
-But I’ve realized the most important thing that studying sociology taught me – how to think critically about a problem or issue at hand, develop a structured approach, and leverage data to further support or push forward the critical thinking – is the backbone of consulting.
+I’ve realized the most important thing that studying sociology taught me – how to think critically about a problem or issue at hand, develop a structured approach, and leverage data to further support or push forward the critical thinking – is the backbone of consulting.

 It’s an exciting industry and one that’s been at the forefront of the digital revolution, transforming how human beings interact with business, society, and culture.
 “So many of the changes the other industries have undergone over the past 10 years were both driven by and enabled through innovation in telecommunications, media, and technology.
 And legacy players in the industry are not immune to being impacted by the changes they have enabled – requiring them to compete differently in order to position themselves to remain at the forefront of customer rapidly evolving consumer preferences.”

 At the same time, the lines between TMT companies are becoming more blurred: Telecoms are buying media companies, media companies are innovating with new technologies, and tech companies are beginning to produce their own content and distribute this directly to consumers.
 “All this means that the industry is both creating and undergoing rapid change,” says Katie.
 “Being part of helping a company succeed and face their toughest challenges in this quickly changing environment is exhilarating, rewarding, and never dull.”